catenax-ng/tx-item-relationship-service/docs/adminguide.md

     mockRecursiveEdcAsset: # Mocked BPN Recursive Investigation results

 apiAllowedBpn: ${API_ALLOWED_BPN:BPNL00000001CRHK} # BPN value that is allowed to access IRS API

+# OAuth2 JWT token parse config.
+This configures the structure IRS expects when parsing the IRS role of an access token.
+oauth:
+  resourceClaim: "resource_access" # Name of the JWT claim for roles
+  irsNamespace: "Cl20-CX-IRS" # Namespace for the IRS roles
+  roles: "roles" # Name of the list of roles within the IRS namespace
 ```

 ### Helm configuration IRS (values.yaml)